NO-46/gazi-project-coordination-frontend/README.md

 ### Deploy

-Either GitHub workflows or CircleCI is used for deployments.
-Check [Setting Up a New Project](https://github.com/Hipo/web-handbook/blob/master/setting-up-a-new-project.md) section in our handbook for more details.
+There is no deployment at the moment.
+We will use Github Actions for deployments.

 ### Husky and lint-staged